 By Gaels Myers of course means the Native Irish but he cannot bring himself to use those two words together (and horror of horrors – capitalized!).
 He believes that “Gael” is not the same as “Irish” (no matter what the history books or dictionaries may say).
-No. Gaels are another thing altogether.
-A separate people, race, lingering on in Ireland and quiet distinct from the broad swath of people who call themselves “Irish” today.
-They, the monolingual English speaking, reading, writing (thinking) men and women of the island of Ireland are now the true Irish (including those like yourself born and raised in England, hey, Kevin, me ol’ darlin’?).
+No, Gaels are another thing altogether.
+A separate people or race lingering on in Ireland and separate from the broad swathe of people who call themselves “Irish” today.
+They, the monolingual English speaking, reading, writing (thinking) men and women of the island of Ireland are now the true Irish (including those like yourself born and raised in England, hey, Kevin, me ol’ mucker?).
 The Gaels on the other hand are those who speak the Gaelic language (a dead language that no one speaks, dontcha know), and who adhere to Gaelic culture and a Gaelic identity.
 They are the people of the GAA, of Celtic myth, of nationalist violence, of Fianna Fáil, Sinn Féin, Óglaigh na hÉireann, of 1916 and 1919.
 They are a poisonous vein in the body politic, an unwelcome reminder of Ireland’s primitive pre-English, pre-British past.
 Or so he likes to think.

-Thus Squadron Major Myers can write stuff like this in the Irish Independent and be lauded for it by those who follow a similar crooked path:
+Thus Squadron Major Myers can write stuff like this in the Irish Independent and be lauded for it by those of a similar crooked vision:

 “Fine Gael really doesn’t know what it is, or what it wants.
 It largely accepts the gospel as written by Fianna Fail, that party of bamboozling boozers, frauds and terrorist-appeasers, which declares that Fine Gael is not authentically Irish.
 Which is pretty good, considering that Fianna Fail was founded by one man whose ancestors were (allegedly) from Spain… Actually, the only authentically “Irish” person left is probably some naked wet Hobbit huddling under a stone in Inishmaan.”